Last Updated: July 18, 2023

-- Vulcanized Rubber Membrane Drysuit – This one is used in commercial diving.
+- Vulcanized Rubber Membrane Drysuit – This one is used in saturation diving.
 They get made of rubber and are tough.
 They aren’t as flexible but work well in rough terrains on the ocean’s floor.

 Drysuits enable you to enjoy scuba diving in extremely cold temperatures.
 They work by sealing the air inside the suit to prevent water from entering.
 You must ensure your drysuit fits you properly to prevent water from entering.